View David Pease's Obituary on scrantontimes.com and share memories

 The funeral will be private with a Mass of Christian Burial at the Church of St. Gregory, Clarks Green, to be celebrated by the Rev. John M. Lapera.
 Entombment, Cathedral Cemetery.

-The family asks that memorial contributions be made to a local organization whose goal is to assist families during the holiday season: Toys for Tots, www.toysfortots.org; Dalton Food Bank Pantry, www.facebook.com/daltonfoodpantry; or Lackawanna Area Agency on Aging www.lackawannaaging.org; or a .
+The family asks that memorial contributions be made to a local organization whose goal is to assist families during the holiday season: Toys for Tots, www.toys

+fortots.org; Dalton Food Bank Pantry, www.facebook.com/daltonfoodpantry; or Lackawanna Area Agency on Aging www.lackawan

 To leave an online condolence, visit the funeral home website.